highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/02.paid-entry-example/docs.md

 # 6. Run the Assignment Client script on your domain

-## Running an AC Script from S3
+## Running an AC Script from ATP
-**NOTE** that this method is **not fully secure**, since the S3 URL at which you host the script will be publicly accessible.
-This means your authentication token will be visible to anyone who guesses or has access to that S3 URL.

-To run the above AC script on your domain from S3:
+To run the above AC script on your domain from ATP:
 1. Modify your `vipZoneACScript.js` and set `HIFI_COMMERCE_TOKEN` to your token from Step 4.
-2. Upload your `vipZoneACScript.js` script to a publicly-accessible location such as S3.
-Copy its URL.
+2. Upload your `vipZoneACScript.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
+Copy its URL by right clicking it, then clicking "Copy URL".
 3. Navigate to the Domain Settings page of your domain (for a local sandbox, this is probably http://localhost:40100/)
 4. Click "Content" at the top of the page, then scroll to the "Scripts" section.
 5. Under "Persistent Scripts", click the `+` button on the right column
-6. Under "Script URL", paste the S3 URL from above.
+6. Under "Script URL", paste the ATP URL from above.
 7. Click "Save and restart" at the top right of the page

 ## Running an AC Script from the Domain Settings page